© Donal G. Burke 2014

 Last of the Callanans at Skycur

 The family maintained their unbroken line at Skycur from their transplantation in the seventeenth century until the early twentieth century.
-Despite the conversions to Protestantism of some of the senior members of the family in the eighteenth century, the last of the family at Newpark appear to have been unmarried sisters, Rose and Mary Callanan, both Roman Catholic.
+Despite the conversions to Protestantism of some of the senior members of the family in the eighteenth century, the last of the family at Newpark appear to have been unmarried sisters, Rose and Mary Callanan, both Roman Catholic, the daughters of Peter Callanan.
 In 1901 Rose, the elder, aged fifty two, was given as head of the family and her sister Mary forty-seven.
 Both described themselves as landowners.
-Ten years later, Rose was the sole Callanan present at Newpark, although she gave her age as seventy years.
+Mary, the younger of the two, died after a long illness at Skycur on 24th January 1903.[xlv]
+In 1911 Rose was the sole Callanan present at Newpark, although she gave her age as seventy years.
 The lands thereafter passed out of the hands of the Callanans.

 [i] Fiants Eliz.
 I